zilch/type-route/docs/guides/scroll-restoration.md

 }, [route]);
 ```

-This will ensure that once a new route renders the page will start scrolled to the top.
+This will ensure that when a new route renders the page will start scrolled to the top.
 Here's a full example:

 ```tsx codesandbox-react
 import React, { useState, useEffect } from "react";